 - Business flexibility.
 It’s easier for small businesses to add new products or services, and remove legacy products or services.
 This quick adaptation gives small businesses a distinct advantage in rapidly changing environments.

 - Low advertising costs.
 Often small businesses earn their first customers through relationships or personalized social media outreach.
-This typically progresses to referrals and later to broader marketing and advertising campaigns.
+This typically progresses to referrals and later to broader marketing and advertising, like OOH advertising campaigns.
 This progression keeps advertising expenses low in the beginning phases of the business.

 - Fast operations.
 Small businesses have a shorter chain of command.
 This ensures that communication doesn’t need to go through as many people before reaching a decision-maker.
 This facilitates faster operations and customer service.

 Disadvantages of Small Business Ownership